The Lost World: Jurassic Park: Plot

-Malcolm's group realizes Ludlow intends to ship the captured specimens to San Diego, for an unfinished Jurassic Park attraction that he plans to revive.
-Hammond had abandoned the San Diego project in favor of the park on Isla Nublar.
+Ian's group realizes that Ludlow intends to ship the captured specimens to San Diego for a new Jurassic Park, using a nearly finished amphitheater that Hammond abandoned in favor of the Isla Nublar site.
 Nick and Sarah free the captured dinosaurs, and the animals wreak havoc on the InGen team's camp.
 On the way back to the trailer, Nick rescues an injured Tyrannosaurus rex infant that Roland used as bait to hunt its father.
-Nick and Sarah treat the infant's broken leg, but the Tyrannosaurus adults arrive, having tracked the infant's scent.
-They reclaim their infant, destroy the trailer, and devour Eddie during his attempt to rescue the group.
+Knowing this will bring the baby's parents to them, Ian takes Kelly to safety and returns to the trailer to warn Sarah and Nick.
+They successfully treat the infant, but the parents arrive, having tracked the infant's scent.
+The adult Tyrannosaurs reclaim their infant and destroy the trailer by overturning and pushing it partially over the cliff before leaving the area.
+Eddie arrives with a rope to rescue them and attempts to pull the trailer back up with his SUV, but the engine noise attracts both Tyrannosaurs again, where they tear Eddie's SUV apart, and devour him.

-Ian, Sarah, Nick, and Kelly are rescued by Ludlow's team and are forced to work together after losing all their communications equipment.
+Ian, Sarah, and Nick are rescued by Ludlow's team and forced to work together since both groups lost all their communication equipment in separate attacks.
 They decide to travel to an abandoned InGen base to call for help.
-During a break, Stark goes into the wilderness alone to relieve himself and is killed by a group of Compsognathus.
-After the team sets up a camp for the night, they are ambushed by the Tyrannosaurus adults: Burke is devoured, and others flee into a field of long grass where a pack of Velociraptors ambush them, killing Ajay and most of the InGen personnel.

-Ian, Sarah, Kelly, and Nick reach the InGen base, fight off Velociraptors, and successfully radio for helicopter extraction.
-After being rescued, Nick reveals that he stole Roland's ammunition, to prevent him from killing his trophy.
-However, they learn Roland has sedated the male Tyrannosaurus with tranquilizers instead.
-As more InGen personnel arrive on the island to secure the male and infant, Roland declines Ludlow's job offer at the San Diego park, reflecting on Ajay's death and the morality of Ludlow's scheme.
+After the team sets up a camp, they are ambushed by the Tyrannosaurus adults.
+The party flees into a field of long grass where a pack of Velociraptors ambush them, killing Ajay and most of the team.
+Ian's group reaches the InGen base, fights off the Velociraptors, and successfully radios for helicopter extraction.
+Nick reveals that he stole Roland's bullets to prevent him from killing his trophy.
+However, Roland has sedated the male Tyrannosaurus with tranquilizers.
+As InGen personnel arrive to secure the male and infant, Roland declines Ludlow's job offer at the San Diego park, reflecting on Ajay's death and the morality of Ludlow's scheme.

-In San Diego, Ian and Sarah attempt to convince Ludlow to abandon his plans, but the ship carrying the male Tyrannosaurus suddenly crashes into the docks.
-The crew is found dead, and the Tyrannosaurus is accidentally released and begins rampaging through the city.
-Ian and Sarah locate the infant at the planned park and use it to lure the male back to the docks.
-Ludlow tries to retrieve the infant within the cargo hold, but is injured by the adult, before being mauled to death by the infant.
-Sarah uses a tranquilizer gun to sedate the male, before intervening government forces can use lethal force on it, while Ian seals the cargo hold doors.
+At the Port of San Diego, Ian and Sarah attempt to convince Ludlow to abandon his plans, but the ship carrying the male Tyrannosaurus suddenly crashes into the docks.
+The crew is found dead, and the adult is accidentally released and rampages throughout the city.
+Ian and Sarah locate the infant at the planned park and use it to lure the adult back into the cargo hold of the ship that brought him.
+Ludlow tries to retrieve the infant but the male incapacitates him and gives him to the infant to be its first kill.
+Sarah uses a tranquilizer gun to sedate the male and Ian closes the hold's doors.

-In the aftermath, the dinosaurs are shipped back to Isla Sorna accompanied by a naval escort, while Ian, Sarah, and Kelly watch Hammond in a televised interview announce that the American and Costa Rican governments have declared the island a nature preserve.
+In the aftermath, the dinosaurs are shipped back to Isla Sorna accompanied by the U.S. Navy.
+Ian, Sarah, and Kelly watch Hammond in a televised interview announcing that the American and Costa Rican governments have declared the island a nature reserve.